opencompl/Quidditch/README.md

 * Ninja (ideally)
 * Docker to install the Quidditch toolchain.
 See [the toolchain directory for more details](runtime/toolchain/README.md)

-The repository is self-contained, and contains the definition of the docker container, and contains no magic.
+The repository is self-contained, contains the definition of the docker container, and contains no magic.
 The compilation is driven by CMake, and uses Docker.
 Python 3.11 is used for the runtime and the tracing script, as well as PyTorch etc., it's not strictly required for compilation except for the lit tests.
 Python 3.12 is not yet supported by PyTorch.